aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/get-background-effective-values/_index.md

 ### Where can I download Aspose.Slides for .NET?

-You can download Aspose.Slides for .NET from the [official Aspose.Slides for .NET download page](https://releases.aspose.com/slides/net/).
+You can download Aspose.Slides for .NET from the [Aspose.Slides for .NET download page](https://releases.aspose.com/slides/net/).

 ### Do I need to be an experienced developer to use Aspose.Slides for .NET?